linode/docs/docs/security/ssl/ssl-httpd.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Serve SSL-enabled websites with the Apache web server.'
+description: 'Serve SSL-enabled websites with the HTTPD web server.'
-keywords: 'apache SSL,ssl on debian,web sever,debian'
+keywords: 'apache SSL,ssl on centos, ssl on fedora'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
 modified: Wednesday, November 19th, 2014
 modified_by:
   name: James Stewart
 published: 'Wednesday, November 19th, 2014'
-title: 'SSL Certificates with Apache'
+title: 'SSL Certificates with HTTPD'
 ---

-This guide will assist you with enabling SSL for websites served under the Apache web server, in order to ensure secure access to your website and services.
+This guide will assist you with enabling SSL for websites served under the HTTPD web server, in order to ensure secure access to your website and services.

 Prerequisites
 -------------

-Thsi guide assumes that you are running Apache2 on Debian7 or Ubuntu 14.04.
+Thsi guide assumes that you are running HTTPD on CentOS or Fedora.
 Prior to following this guide, you will also need to ensure that the following steps have been taken on your Linode.

 - Follow our [getting started guide](/docs/getting-started/) to configure your Linode.